 VIS images have a variety of unique and important applications in TC monitoring.
-For example, the curved bands of low-level cumulus of TCs could be clearly identified in VIS images, which can be used to determine the position of exposed Low-Level Circulation Center (LLCC) according to the Dvorak Technique \cite{dvorak1984tropical}.
+For example, the curved bands of low-level clouds of TCs could be clearly identified in VIS images, which can be used to determine the position of exposed Low-Level Circulation Center (LLCC) according to the Dvorak Technique \cite{dvorak1984tropical}.
 Besides, visible light could penetrate the cirrus in the TC eyes, which helps to monitor the eye formation process.
-IR images show the brightness temperatures ($T_b$) converted from the thermal emission from the earth.
-In IR images, most of the land, ocean, and low-level clouds appear dark, while the upper-level clouds appear bright.
-Therefore, it is relatively difficult to distinguish between ocean and low-level clouds in IR images \cite{conway1997introduction}.
-It is also difficult to monitor the early stages of TC eye formation using IR images.
+On the contrary, the positioning of TCs is rather difficult in IR images because of the low contrast of low-level clouds, and the developing eye of TCs cannot be effectively identified in IR images because of the relatively high imaginary index of refraction at corresponding wavelengths \cite{warren2008optical}.

-\IEEEpubidadjcol Due to the unavailability of geostationary VIS images at night, the effectiveness of weather monitoring by geostationary satellites is limited.
-There are a few approaches to providing nighttime satellite images similar to VIS images.
+Due to the unavailability of geostationary VIS images at night, the effectiveness of weather monitoring is limited.
+There are two main categories of existing approaches to provide nighttime satellite images similar to VIS images.
 One of them is the Day/Night Band (DNB) on Sun-Synchronous Orbit (SSO) satellites.
-DNB receives the moonlight reflected by the Earth at night, and its images have very similar properties to VIS images.
-The Visible/Infrared Imager Radiometer Suite (VIIRS) carried by Suomi National Polar-orbiting Partnership (SNPP), NOAA-20, and NOAA-21 has a DNB with 750m resolution at nadir \cite{liao2013suomi}.
-In this study, we also include VIIRS DNB data to perform nighttime model validation.
-However, DNB images do not completely fulfill the need for nighttime weather monitoring.
-High-quality DNB images are only available when the moon is at certain phases.
-Besides, each satellite only provides one DNB image for a given location every night.
+DNB receives the moonlight reflected by the earth at night, and its images have very similar properties to VIS images.
+The Visible/Infrared Imager Radiometer Suite (VIIRS) carried by Suomi National Polar-orbiting Partnership (SNPP) and NOAA-20/21 has a DNB with 750m resolution at nadir \cite{liao2013suomi, wang2020evaluation}.
+However, DNB images do not completely fulfill the need for nighttime weather monitoring because high-quality images are only available at certain lunar phases, and each SSO satellite typically only provides one image for a given location every night.